dunconio/dwm-dunc/README.md

     if-title-contains           - substring matching on title
-    if-title-ends               - substring matching from the end of title if-title-is                 - exact full string matching on title log-rule                    - log when a client matches the rule set-alwaysontop             - this client will appear above others; if
+    if-title-ends               - substring matching from the end of title if-title-is                 - exact full string matching on title if-title-was                - for deferred rule matching, the exact title prior to changing
+    log-rule                    - log when a client matches the rule set-alwaysontop             - this client will appear above others; if
                                   tiled: only while focused